LEAVE THE CLOUD. JOIN THE SWARM.

 Fund your node

-• Multichain top-up — top up from any chain and token, no bridging required
+• Multichain funding — send funds from any chain and token, no bridging required

 → Fund your node